Alipurduar: Area overview

 Alipurduar district is covered by two maps.
 It is an extensive area in the eastern end of the Dooars in West Bengal.
 It is undulating country, largely forested, with numerous rivers flowing down from the outer ranges of the Himalayas in Bhutan.
 It is a predominantly rural area with 79.38% of the population living in the rural areas.
 The district has 1 municipal town and 20 census towns, and that means that 20.62% of the population lives in the urban areas.
 The scheduled castes and scheduled tribes, taken together, form more than half the population in all the six community development blocks in the district.
 There is a high concentration of tribal people (scheduled tribes) in the three northern blocks of the district.

 Demographics

 In the 2011 census, Alipurduar Urban Agglomeration had a population of 127,342, out of which 64,898 were males and 62,444 were females.
 The 0–6 years population was 10,545.
 Effective literacy rate for the 7+ population was 89.16 per cent.

 As of 2001 census, Alipurduar had a population of 73,047.
 Males constitute 51% of the population and females 49%.
 Alipurduar has an average literacy rate of 78%, higher than the national average of 59.5%; with 54% of the males and 46% of females literate.
 10% of the population is under 6 years of age.

+Languages

+Bengali is the official and most commonly spoken language of the city, followed a sizeable number of Hindi speakers.